The best British Airways World Traveller Plus (premium economy) seats

 Similar to our previous articles, this is largely for the solo traveller, though watch out for our regular TPG Family articles for best seats for families or when travelling with others.

 Generally speaking, there are fewer options for great seats in BA’s WTP cabin.
-The layout is 2-4-2 on all 747s and 777s and 2-3-2 on the A380 and both versions of the 787.
-If given a choice, I’d therefore go for a less-dense cabin on the 787 Dreamliners or the A380.
+The layout is 2-4-2 on all 747s, 777s and A350s, and 2-3-2 on the A380 and both versions of the 787.
+If given a choice, I’d therefore go for a less-dense cabin on the 787 Dreamliner or the A380.
 The latter has the added advantage of lots of additional storage space, as there are side bins for window seats.
 WTP on the A380 would be my ultimate preference if given a choice.

 Generally, I try to go for bulkhead window seats, as those give easier access without disturbing any neighbours (and avoid being climbed over in the middle of the night should your neighbour need the bathroom).